 9. Festival LaBel Valette: Pressigny-les-Pins, France 7-9 September

 Located in a 19th-century castle, this street art festival sounds truly grand.
 Offering 10,000m2 of wall space, the festival hosts 100 street artists.
 Other events include talks, performances and exhibitions.

 Website: Festival LaBel Valette

-I can’t say too much about this yet, but I heard from a very reliable source that something big will be taking in Antwerp mid-September.
+On 14 September Antwerp’s neighbourhood of Kattendijkdok will be hosting Tizarte.
+The focus point is 3D street art, which makes this festival quite different from the previous events mentioned in this blog post.
 I love Antwerp and think it’s a fantastic travel destination anyway and will probably be there later this year so I hope to see some of the new artworks in the street then!

 I hope this blog has inspired you to combine your spring/summer holidays with some of these exciting events!
 It’s a great chance to see outstanding street artists and graffiti writers at work and to have a nice chat with them.
 This list is far from complete as there are so many more paints jams and street art festivals happening all over Europe, such as the Kings of Colors graffiti and street art festival which happens each September in Den Bosch, the Netherlands.
 That’s where I took the feature image for this blog post.
 Whatever you’re up to, have a great spring & summer!

 Will you be visiting one or more of these street art festivals over the next months?
 Or do you have any more recommendations for me and other readers?
 Feel free to leave suggestions below!